Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## Level 3: *Gluttony - Cerberus*
 **{{< fontcolor color="#83855f" >}}Large Cave{{< /fontcolor >}}**
+A large cave expanse so large the walls can barely be seen through distant fog. with giant stalactites/rock columns obscuring vision closer to the arena.

+Before the boss fight begins, parts of his moving snake body should appear off in the distance coiling up and around the environment to give him an impossibly large sense of scale compared to previous enemies the player has encountered.

 Environment Modifier: Uneven Rough Terrain

-The third level in the game will have the first boss the player encounters.

-A super large cave expanse so large the walls can barely be seen through distant fog. with giant stalactites/rock columns obscuring vision closer to the arena.
-When Cerberus appears, parts of his moving snake body should appear off int eh distance coiling up and around the environment to give him an impossibly large sense of scale compared to previous enemies the player has encountered.

 {{< image_gallery images="./level_3_001.webp,./level_3_002.webp" >}}